 Anne Spence | Artist

-Anne Spence is an award-winning New Jersey artist with childhood roots in Chicago and Wisconsin.
+Anne Spence is a multi-disciplinary New Jersey artist, with childhood roots in Chicago and Wisconsin.

-Her work has been exhibited nationally in numerous venues since the 1990s, including the Brooklyn Waterfront Artists Coalition in New York, the Mesa Contemporary Arts Museum in Arizona, and the Museum of Contemporary Art in Marin County, California among others.
+An artist working across disciplines including sculpture, writing, installation, and performance, her work has been exhibited nationally in numerous venues since the 1990s, including Brooklyn Waterfront Artists Coalition in Brooklyn, New York, the Mesa Contemporary Art Museum in Arizona, and the Museum of Contemporary Arts in Marin County, California among others.

 Anne Spence lives and works in Milford, New Jersey.